bhawana12390/FinTrack-AI/README.md

 npm run dev
 ```

-The application will be available at http://localhost:5173 (or another port if 5173 is busy).
+The application will be available at http://localhost:9002

 ## Building for Production
 To create a production-ready build of the frontend, run the following command in the root directory: